 There’s no getting away from it, water is life.
 Your body is about 60% water so it makes sense that you need to keep it topped up.
 But aside from just filling up your cells, water has a really important part to play in so many different aspects of your life.
 Let’s have a look at a few.

 You hear a lot about detoxes and to be blunt, they’re pretty pointless.
-You have organs in your body whose only job is to detox your body (your liver, kidneys, and skin – who was surprised by skin?) and they’re really pretty good at it.
+You have organs in your body whose only job is to detox your body (your liver, kidneys, spleen, lungs, and skin – who was surprised by skin?) and they’re really pretty good at it.
 Ok, so there are herbal remedies you can take which are said to improve their function, but they don’t actually perform the process of detoxification themselves.
 That’s what your organs do.
 (Did I already say that?).Water helps your kidneys to work.
 The kidneys are basically the body’s sieve, separating the toxins and waste from the essential nutrients and electrolytes your body needs to function.
 When you don’t drink enough water, your kidneys have to retain fluid in order to function, and that can lead to dehydration and infection.

 Maintains body temperature